Toilet Smells Like Mold? What it Means and What to Do

 Other Issues

 If these fixes don’t fix the mold smell, there may be a more complicated problem.
 For example, a small water leak somewhere in the bathroom could be spurring mold growth.
-If you haven’t found your fix yet, it’s a wise idea to call your plumber in Concord to investigate the smell for you.
+Sometimes this will require minor plumbing repairs to your water-line hardware and other equipment to fix.